holepunchto/mirror-drive/README.md

   batch: false,
   entries: null // Array of key entries (if you use this then prefix is ignored)
   ignore: String || Array // Ignore source files and folders by name.
+  unignore: String || Array // Unignore source files and folders by name.
 }
 ```